decentraland/adr/content/ADR-289-explorer-client-scenes-signed-fetch.md

 ## Abstract

 This document describes how the Signed Fetch functionality works in the Explorer Client for Decentraland scenes.
 It details the structure and purpose of the scene-specific metadata headers that are included when scenes perform HTTP requests.
-The Explorer Client extends the Signed Fetch mechanism defined in [ADR-44](/adr/ADR-44) with additional contextual metadata including scene identity, parcel location, and realm information, enabling external services to verify the origin and context of requests.
+The Explorer Client extends the Signed Fetch mechanism defined in [ADR-44](/adr/ADR-44) with additional contextual metadata including scene identity, parcel location, realm information and a specific signer, the `decentraland-kernel-scene` enabling external services to verify the origin and context of requests.

 ## Context, Reach & Prioritization